danialgoodwin/dev/language-design/README.md

 - Should there be syntactic sugar for common use cases?
 Ex: single-line if-statement, ternary-if
 - Compiler-specific contructs?
 - Visibility options: global/public, module/inner, package, sub-packages, open/closed/sub-classes, private
-- Modifier options: constant/const, open (sub-class anywhere), closed (limited sub-classing), lazy
+- Modifier options: constant/const, open (sub-class anywhere), closed (limited sub-classing), lazy, inline

 How many languages should there be?
 Is this the answer to how many contexts are there?
 - Controlling traffic lights?
 Elevators?
 Cars?
 AI?
 Smart homes?